 Fixed maturity securities are classified as available-for-sale and are reported at their estimated fair value.
-Unrealized gains and losses, net of adjustments to deferred policy acquisition costs, future policy benefits and claims, other policyholder funds and deferred federal income tax, are recorded as a separate component of Accumulated other comprehensive income in equity on the Consolidated Balance Sheets.
+Unrealized gains and losses, net of adjustments to deferred acquisition costs, deferred sales inducements, future policy benefits and claims, other policyholder funds and deferred federal income tax, are recorded as a separate component of Accumulated other comprehensive income in equity on the Consolidated Balance Sheets.

-Effective January 1, 2023, the Company adopted Accounting Standards Update ("ASU") 2016-13 Financial Instruments - Credit Losses (Topic 326) Measurement of Credit Losses on Financial Instruments as discussed further in Note 3(t).
+Effective January 1, 2023, the Company adopted Accounting Standards Update ("ASU") 2016-13, Financial Instruments - Credit Losses (Topic 326) Measurement of Credit Losses on Financial Instruments as discussed further in Note 3(t).
 Management considers whether an impairment is due to credit or due to other factors.
 Factors considered include but are not limited to, the extent of fair value below cost, change in market value, credit rating, change in credit rating, yield on the security and delinquency.
 A credit loss is recognized in earnings within net realized gains (losses) when it is anticipated that the amortized cost will not be recovered.
-When either: (i) the Company has the intent to sell the security, or (ii) it is more likely than not that the Company will be required to sell the security before recovery, the reduction of amortized cost and the loss recognized in earnings is the entire difference between the security's amortized cost and estimated fair value.
-If neither of these conditions exists, the difference between the amortized cost of the security and the present value of projected future cash flows expected to be collected is recognized as a credit loss.
+When either: (i) the Company has the intent to sell the security, or (ii) it is more likely than not that the Company will be required to sell the security before recovery, the reduction of amortized cost and the loss recognized in earnings is the entire difference between the amortized cost of the security and the present value of projected future cash flows expected to be collected is recognized as a credit loss.
 Credit losses and recoveries are recorded through an allowance for expected credit losses with the corresponding charge to net realized gains (losses).
 The allowance is calculated using a discounted cash flows analysis at the security level and is limited to the total unrealized loss on the security (i.e. the fair value floor).
-Prior to the guidance adoption, the Company evaluated its securities for other-than-temporary impairment ("OTTI").
-OTTI was recorded when there was a decline in fair value below the amortized cost of the security and it was determined to be other-than-temporary.
-Factors considered in the other-thantemporary assessment included the credit quality of the security, severity of unrealized loss, the length of time a security was in an unrealized loss position, reasons for decline in fair value, expectations for the amount and timing of recovery, financial position of the issuer, rating agency downgrades, ability for the issuer to meet debt obligations, value of collateral securing the debt and the Company's intent to sell the security before the recovery of its amortized cost basis.
-OTTI on securities when the Company did not intend to sell the security were bifurcated, with the credit-related portion of OTTI recognized in the Consolidated Statement of Operations and the non-credit portion of OTTI recognized in the Consolidated Statements of Comprehensive Income (Loss).